 Highland real estate is some of the most expensive in Michigan, although Highland house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Highland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Highland are a mix of both white- and blue-collar jobs.
+Highland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Highland is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Highland who work in office and administrative support (14.76%), management occupations (9.81%), and sales jobs (9.16%).
+There are especially a lot of people living in Highland who work in office and administrative support (15.59%), sales jobs (10.21%), and management occupations (9.21%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Highland has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Highland has few renters and college students.
 But the biggest reason it is quieter in Highland than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Highland may be for you.